 How do you endear yourself to a new set of fans?
 Simply follow Freddie Ljungberg’s lead and score just seconds into your debut against Manchester United.
 It set the precedent for a man who became one of the most loved Arsenal players of the Arsène Wenger era.

-However the Gunners didn’t have to wait too long before Ljungberg’s undoubted attributes came to the fore.
+However, the Gunners didn’t have to wait too long before Ljungberg’s attributes came to the fore.
 The midfielder was ceaseless in his running from deep, proving equally effective from both flanks and in his preferred role behind the strikers.
-The immaculate timing of his forays into the box made him nigh on impossible to shackle and as the years progressed he developed a fine telepathy with Dennis Bergkamp and Robert Pires.
+The immaculate timing of his forays into the box made him tough to shackle and as the years progressed he developed a fine telepathy with Dennis Bergkamp and Robert Pires.

 Ljungberg’s penchant for scoring when the stakes were at their highest continued throughout his Highbury tenure; a Champions League brace against Juventus in 2001, the winner for 10-man Arsenal at Anfield, as well as a vital strikes against Manchester United at Highbury.